Wazza1999/Project2-Quiz/README.md

 ![Gotta Quiz Them All shown on a variety of different screens](media/devices.JPG)

+## Design
+As the pages of the site have a background image, I wanted to keep the colour scheme used on the site quite small so as to not overwhelm users.
+I felt the white container with the blue text was the best way to see the quiz without any eye straining.

+In my css file I have used 8 different colours in my code.

+* I have used #0000ff as the background colour in case the image fails to load

+* I have used #fff as the colour for the main container as it makes the contents stand out more

+* I have used #333 as the colour for the border of the container

+* I have used #001e4d as the colour for the quiz Title as it stands out in fron the of the banner image without appearing too bright in contrast to the background image

+* I have used #b8860b as the colour for when you hover over a button as I just think it looks nice

+* I have used #008000 as the colour for when you pick the correct answer

+* I have used #8b0000 as the colour for when you pick the incorrect answer

+##Typography
+Google fonts was used to import the chosen fonts for use in the site.

+*For the Page Title I have used the google font Jersey [Jersey-10] (https://fonts.google.com/specimen/Jersey+10) as it looks like text you would see in a video game so I thought it was fitting

+*For the question and answer font I used the font [Impact, Haettenschweiler, 'Arial Narrow Bold', sans-serif].
+This wasn't a google font however.

+## Imagery
+As the quiz is focused on Pokemon I felt it needed imagery that was also Pokemon related and quite fun to look at much like the games.

+## Wireframes
+Wireframes were created for mobile, tablet and desktop using balsamiq.
+![Main Page] (media/wireframes.JPG)
+![Score Page] (media/wireframes2.JPG)

 ## Features
 These are the features of my website: